It’s a big week here. Remember when you and Neville flew over the ditch to visit and meet your first grandchild?

 We’re facilitators in the early stages of this game they call life.

 Mind you, some days this facilitation business gives me the shits.
 I won’t lie.
 Washing, cooking, grocery shopping, remembering to buy spare printer ink … it’s necessary but so bloody mundane.

 I’m lucky though.
-Ben will often be up and organised and out the door just as I’m getting out of bed.
-He’ll walk down the road to his part-time pizza shop job and even walk home on the odd night we’ve swapped a Saturday night on the couch with a bottle of red for many more reds with friends.
+Ben will often be up and organized and out the door just as I’m getting out of bed.
+He’ll walk down the road to his part-time pizza shop job and even walk home on an odd night we’ve swapped a Saturday night on the couch with a bottle of red for many more reds with friends.